-In this tutorial we will show you how to install MyCollab Project Management Software on your CentOS 7 server.
-For those of you who didn’t know, MyCollab is the free and open source collaboration tools, it has three existing modules: Project Management, CRM and Document Management.
-Intuitive UI, rich features, high performance and stability are the advantages compared with various popular tools in the market such as Redmine, Bugzilla, Mantis etc. This open source is included in a trusted commercial product that is deployed on hundreds of companies’ servers.
+In this tutorial, we will show you how to install MyCollab Project Management Software on your CentOS 7 server.
+For those of you who didn’t know, MyCollab is a free and open-source collaboration tool, it has three existing modules: Project Management, CRM, and Document Management.
+Intuitive UI, rich features, high performance, and stability are the advantages compared with various popular tools in the market such as Redmine, Bugzilla, Mantis, etc. This open-source is included in a trusted commercial product that is deployed on hundreds of companies’ servers.

 Install MyCollab Project Management Software on CentOS 7

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 Step 2.
 Install the LAMP server.